openstate/datasets/osn/tests/test.md

 By running test.sh through docker, an application is run with a new concept-master-file.
 This file is tested against:
-* Sources; does it contain all identifiers from all approved^ sources.
-Does it not contain identifiers that are not identified in sources?
+* Sources; For every approved^ source it checks:
+a. is every id in the source available in the concept-masterfile
+b. is every id in the concept masterfile available in the source
+* Old master file.
+For each row it checks for each key in the old masterfile:
+a. that the concept masterfile has a row containing the same key
+b. and that this row contains identical values (both null or equal)
+// the latter should be updated when loading a new data file to allow for additions
+* Build  an new masterview

-Note approved^: a source that was succesfully imported and is listed in the array of 'sources' in test.php. --> config.json
+Note approved^: a source that was succesfully imported and is listed in the array of 'sources' in test.php. --> config.json.
 This implies new sources should be committed and tested (on github) before commiting to a new masterfile!!!!!
-*the old master file. does it contain all the values of the old masterfile (and more).
-Are the values identical or not, expain why something needs to be updated.